 Start off by getting your food service gloves.
 You fingers can burn for hours, if you aren’t careful.

 Remove all the seeds and membranes from the peppers then cut into chunks.
 The garlic can go right in the pan without any cutting.
 Cut an onion into 4 pieces.
-Cover everything with water and let it cook for about an hour until everything is soft.
+Cover everything with water and let it cook for about 15 (or up to 30) minutes until everything is soft.

 In the meantime, remove the husks from the tomatillos and clean them to get rid of the sticky residue.
 Cut the tomatillos in half horizontally and place cut side down to bake.
 I usually roast tomatillos for 20 minutes but I guess it’s the time of year that tomatillos aren’t very big.
 These only took 15 minutes.